-The date of the mid term (December) and final examinations will be set by the Office of the Registrar and will not be changed.
-Note: trips home or to the warm south in December are not sufficient grounds for a make-up examination.
+The date of the final examinations will be set by the Office of the Registrar and will not be changed.
+Note: trips home are not sufficient grounds for a make-up examination.
 If you consider that you have grounds to write the mid term or final examination on an alternate date, you must follow the procedure established by your Dean's Office and complete the appropriate forms.
 The same holds for dropping the course.